You're interested in becoming an au pair in Europe - what an exciting adventure!

 Au pairing is a great opportunity to expand your global knowledge, learn new skills, and experience another culture.
 Here are a few tips to help you along on this exciting journey!

-• Set clear expectations: It will only benefit you to have an open dialogue with your host family about your schedule, duties, and personal time.
+- Make sure the expectations are clear: It will only benefit you to have an open dialogue with your host family about your schedule, duties, and personal time.

-• Lean into your most organized self: Keep track of important documents, travel plans, and personal finances.
+- Lean into your most organized self: Keep track of important documents, travel plans, and personal finances.

-• Make time for yourself: Explore your host country, make friends, and enjoy the experience beyond childcare responsibilities!
+- Make time for yourself: Explore your host country, make friends, and enjoy the experience beyond childcare responsibilities!

-• Trust your instincts, Especially when choosing your host family!
+- Trust your instincts, especially when choosing your host family!

 FAQs: Being an au pair in Europe